Mustafa-Malik-4/Mustafa-Malik-4/README.md

 - Hi, I’m @Mustafa-Malik-4
 - I’m interested in Anthropology and Data Science
-- I’m currently learning Pipelines and Probablity Theory
+- I’m currently learning Human Migrations, Pipelines and Probablity Theory
 - I’m looking to collaborate on Genomics and/or GIS related projects
 - Reach me by email: mustafam2084@gmail.com
 - Fun fact: Did you know that some sailors can't swim?